tektutor/openshift-tekton-march-2022/Day3/README.md

     +91 822-000-5626 (WhatsApp)
 </pre>

+## What is an Operator in Kubernetes/OpenShift?
+- is a method of packaging, deploying and managing a Kubernetes/OpenShift application
+- takes human operational knowledge and encodes it into software that is more easily packaged and shared with consumers.
+- is an extension of the software vendor’s engineering team that watches over your Kubernetes/Openshift environment and uses its current state to make decisions in milliseconds
+- is designed to handle upgrades seamlessly, react to failures automatically, and not take shortcuts, like skipping a software backup process to save time

 # Extending OpenShift API by adding our own Custom Resource

 Let's create the CustomResourceDefinition to add a new type of Resource called Training